 \section{Three dimensional generalized cusps}

-An orientable three-dimensional generalized cusp is diffeomorphic to $T^2\times[0,\infty)$.
-Leitner \cite{AL} shows in this dimension that every generalized cusp Lie group is conjugate to a unique group of the form $C_n(\alpha,\beta)$ with $\beta\ge \alpha>0,$ where $n$ is the number of non-trivial weights:\\
+An orientable three-dimensional generalized cusp is diffeomorphic to $T^2\times[0,\infty)$, and Leitner \cite{AL} shows {\edit that the holonomy is conjugate into a unique group of the form below} with $\beta\ge \alpha>0$ fixed, where $n$ is the number of non-trivial weights: